raphaelsty/archive_raphaelsty.github.io/README.md

 Creme is not a suitable solution for Kaggle.
 Learning in batch allows the model to converge faster. **I won't choose Creme to get a medal on Kaggle.
 However, in everyday life, Creme is a viable and flexible solution for modeling a complex problem**.

-In this kernel, I am going to make a tutorial to show how to deploy in production a Creme algorithm trained to predict the target of the M5-Forecasting-Accuracy competition.
+I am going to make a tutorial to show how to deploy in production a Creme algorithm trained to predict the target of the M5-Forecasting-Accuracy competition.
 I'll use the library [Chantilly](https://github.com/creme-ml/chantilly) to deploy my solution in production.
 Chantilly is a library under development that allows you to easily deploy the models from Creme in production.

 #### Prototyping

-As usual, during the prototyping phase, I define the validation process and the metrics used to evaluate the quality of the model I develop.
+As usual, during the prototyping phase, I define the validation process and the measures used to evaluate the quality of the models I develop.
 Online learning allows to do **progressive validation** which is the online counterpart of cross-validation.
 The progressive validation allows to take into account the temporality of the problem.
 For reasons of simplicity, I choose to use the MAE metric to evaluate the quality of my model.

 After a few tries on my side, **I choose to train a ``KNNRegressor``  and a ``LinearRegression`` per product** to predict the number of sales.
 It represents **30490 * 2 models** models.
 I will choose the best of the two models for each of the products thanks to the validation score.